 - What interests you the most about this career?

-- Find professionals via LinkedIn, in-person networking groups and through personal referrals
+- Find professionals via LinkedIn, in-person networking groups, and personal referrals.

-- Explain that you are interested learning about his/her career path
+- Explain that you are interested in learning about his/her career path.

 - Follow-up occasionally when appropriate, for example, if you have something in common and you see an article that makes you think of this person.